 The Python programs developed by the student during the training program, and for the project completed at the end of the cohort (in the full program only) become an important part of the student’s portfolio.
 The portfolio is a valuable addition to a student’s CV/resume, and is a real asset that is evidence of the student’s practical experience and knowledge.
 This is particularly useful during a job search to set the student apart from other applicants.

-Each student in the full program will be assigned a Teaching Assistant (TA) who will assess and provide feedback on the Python project.
+Each student in the full program that has met the requirements of the certificate will be assigned a Teaching Assistant (TA) who will assess and provide feedback on the Python project.
 Our TAs will be Master’s/PhD candidates sought from some of the best Finance graduate programs in the UK including:

 1. Computational Finance, University College London (UCL)

 2. Financial Risk Management, University College London (UCL)

 What you learn

 You will learn how to use the following and more, to write Python code for financial applications.